If you are a Revolutionary War buff who also likes games, you’ll love these Revolutionary War strategy games.

 The game has a 9.4 rating on gamespot.com, a 9.4 rating on IGN.com, a score of 94 on metacritic.com and a 3.4 rating on Amazon.

 Revolutionary War Strategy Board Games:

-Released in 1974, this two-player strategy board game by the Avalon Hill Game Co is one of the best-selling Revolutionary War strategy board games on Amazon.
+Released in 1974, 1776 is a two-player strategy board game by the Avalon Hill Game Co and is one of the best-selling Revolutionary War strategy board games on Amazon.
 The game allows players to reenact six Revolutionary war battles with multiple scenarios.